Drew Waters Player Props: Royals vs. Marlins

-After going 1-for-4 with an RBI in his most recent game, Drew Waters and the Kansas City Royals face the Miami Marlins (who will start Jesus Luzardo) at 6:40 PM ET on Tuesday.
+After going 1-for-3 in his most recent game, Drew Waters and the Kansas City Royals take on the Miami Marlins (who will hand the ball to Edward Cabrera) at 6:10 PM ET on Wednesday.

-He had a one-hit showing in his most recent game (1-for-4) against the Marlins.
+He had a one-hit showing in his most recent game (1-for-3) against the Marlins.

 Drew Waters Game Info & Props vs. the Marlins